How To Make a Computer Monitor Frame

 Remember that series of adorable laptop sleeves made be a French duo?
 We thought, why not take their idea and make it a bit more utilitarian.
 We like the idea of accessorizing your computer, but it’s also nice to have accessories that are both cute and functional.

-Instructions1.
-Measure your monitor’s screen and then add two inches to all sides.
+1. Measure your monitor’s screen and then add two inches to all sides.
 This will be the size of the frame.

 3. Using an x-acto knife, cut out the frame and then cut out the screen.

 8. Cut out the smaller rectangle on the fabric.
 You should now have a cut of fabric that is larger than the frame, yet has a smaller screen hole.
 The extra fabric on both sides is going to be used to wrap around the outer and inner edges of the frame like you would do if you were stretching canvas over a frame.

 10. You can add details to the frame as I did by gluing an eyelet trim on both the outer and inner edges.